Nvidia (NVDA)

 Founded in 1993 by Jensen Huang and two former Sun Microsystems engineers, Nvidia (NASDAQ:NVDA) is a leading fabless designer of chips used in gaming, PCs, data centers, automotive, and a variety of end markets.

-• Notable projected revenue growth of 51.7% for the next 12 months hints at market share gains
+• Expected revenue growth of 44.8% for the next year suggests its market share will rise

-Nvidia sets the bar.
-The valuation looks fair based on its quality, and we believe now is a favorable time to buy the stock.
+Nvidia is at the top of our list.
+The price looks reasonable relative to its quality, and we believe now is an opportune time to invest.

 StockStory Analyst Team